rodlie/draco/README.md

   * RTC support **(WIP)**
   * CPU support **(WIP)**

-## Usage
-## FAQ

 ## History

 Draco was an alternative GNU/Linux distribution developed between 2005 and 2015.
 Since then the OS has been dropped in favor of (upstream, and) creating a desktop environment.
-The distribution started out as a fork of [Slackware](http://www.slackware.com), while the desktop started out as a fork of [Lumina](https://github.com/lumina-desktop/lumina) aimed at Slackware. *What goes around comes around ...*
+The distribution started out as a fork of Slackware Linux, while the desktop started out as a fork of [Lumina](https://github.com/lumina-desktop/lumina) aimed at Slackware Linux. *What goes around comes around ...*

 ## Requirements